seekrcentral/openmm_ramd/README.md

 One may copy and adapt this script to their own systems and settings.

+## Authors and Contributors

+The following people have contributed directly to the coding and validation efforts of openmm_ramd (listed an alphabetical order of last name).
+Thanks also to everyone who has helped or will help improve this project by providing feedback, bug reports, or other comments.

+* Rommie Amaro (principal investigator)
+* Anson Noland (contributor)
+* Lane Votapka (lead developer)

 ### Copyright

 Copyright (c) 2023, Lane Votapka